tgac-vumc/QDNAseq.snakemake/README.md

 `-U , --until` : Runs the pipeline until it reaches the specified rules or files.
 Only runs jobs that are dependencies of the specified rule or files, does not run sibling DAGs.

-`-T , --timestamp` : Add a timestamp to all logging output

-for all options go to http://snakemake.readthedocs.io/en/stable/executable.html#all-options
+for all options go to https://snakemake.readthedocs.io/en/v5.31.1/executing/cli.html#all-options